 Reading and understanding food labels

-While we know fresh fruit, vegetables, wholegrains, nuts and seeds, legumes and lean meat are the best choices, at times we all rely on processed and packaged foods.
+While we know that fresh fruit, vegetables, wholegrains, nuts and seeds, legumes and lean meat are the best choices, at times we all rely on processed and packaged foods.
 In Australia, all packaged foods must display certain information such as a nutrition information panel (NIP), ingredient list and best-before or use-by date.

 Nutrition information panel (NIP)

 The NIP provides information about the amount of energy (kilojoules), protein, total fat, saturated fat, total carbohydrate, sugars and sodium in the food.
 Other nutrients (such as calcium and iron) are listed if a claim is made about them, such as ‘good source of calcium'.
 The panel displays the amount of nutrient per 100g and per serve.
 When comparing products it is best to use the per 100g column as the serving size will vary between different products, and may be different from how much you actually eat.